fooof-tools/fooof/doc/faq.rst

 whether multiple peaks within a frequency band likely reflect distinct oscillations or not.

-It can also be the case that peaks in the power spectrum may reflect harmonic power from an asymmetric oscillation in the time domain, and so a band-specific peak in a particular frequency range does not necessarily imply that there is a true oscillation at that particular frequency in the data.
+It can also be the case that peaks in the power spectrum may reflect harmonic power from an asymmetric oscillation in the time domain, and so a peak in a particular frequency range does not necessarily imply that there is a true oscillation at that particular frequency in the data.
 For example, an asymmetric wave at 10 Hz can exhibit power at a 20 Hz harmonic, but this does not necessarily imply there are any 20 Hz rhythmic components in the signal.
-For more information on asymmetric oscillatins, harmonics and how to analyze them, see the Cycle-By-Cycle `module <https://bycycle-tools.github.io/bycycle/>`_ and associated `paper <https://doi.org/10.1101/302000>`_.
+For more information on asymmetric oscillations, harmonics and how to analyze them, see the Cycle-By-Cycle `module <https://bycycle-tools.github.io/bycycle/>`_ and associated `paper <https://doi.org/10.1101/302000>`_.

 Why is this different from other methods / what makes it work?